nkweku66/alx-low_level_programming/0x0A-argc_argv/README.md

 ## Files

-- 0-whatsmyname: prints the name of the program to shell
+- 0-whatsmyname.c: prints the name of the program to shell
-- 1-args: prints the number or arguments to main
+- 1-args.c: prints the number or arguments to main
+- 2-args.c: prints all the arguments on a new line

 ## Author